Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

        data = {'b': self.b})
 ```

 Now obviously this isn't an actual test on the network and is just testing the values of a variable in a script but hopefully you can now see the format of how a test is built and run.
 In the next stages we'll go onto building a custom test for a specific network scenario.

-This is a bit of a basic example and not necessarily representative of the real world but the idea here is to understand the logic of building a test.
-You could however potentially adapt this to test for certain important routes, or a specific desired state.
+As this is just a beginners exercise we don't want to get too indepth just yet.
+For now just make sure you understand how a test runs in pyATS and what each part of the code is doing.

 If you feel comfortable enoguh in Python why dont you try have a go at changing the variables and watching the test run to see if it passes or fails?
 Or even change some of the test criteria.

-As this is just a beginners exercise we don't want to get too indepth just yet.
-For now just make sure you understand how a test runs in pyATS and what each part of the code is doing.

 ### Building a custom testcase